ParmuSingh/face_swap/README.md

 # face_swap
-face swap like deep fakes.
+face swap for siraj coding challange.

 I'm sorry I have put everything in one file.
 To test, just put n_epochs = 0.